qpdf/qpdf/manual/cli.rst

    of qpdf, and then want to restore the original encryption on the file without having to manual specify all the individual settings.
    See also :qpdf:ref:`--decrypt`.

+   Checks for weak cryptographic algorithms are intentionally not made by this operation.
+See :ref:`weak-crypto` for the rationale.

 .. qpdf:option:: --encryption-file-password=password